Death and funeral of Margaret Thatcher: Day of the funeral and aftermath

 The bidding (introductory words) was given by the Dean of St Paul's, David Ison.
 Amanda Thatcher gave the first Bible reading; the second reading was given by the prime minister, David Cameron.
 The Bishop of London, Richard Chartres, also gave an address.

 It was expected that there would be about 2,300 mourners within St Paul's for the funeral.
 Invitations were decided by the Thatcher family and their representatives, together with the government and the Conservative Party.
 The guest list included her family and friends; former colleagues, including former British Cabinet members; and personal staff who worked closely with her.
-Invitations were also sent to representatives of some 200 countries and to all five living presidents of the United States and all four living British prime ministers.
+Invitations were also sent to representatives of some 200 countries and to all five living presidents of the United States, although Jimmy Carter later clarified that he did not receive an invitation; and all four living British prime ministers.
 Two current heads of state, 11 serving prime ministers and 17 serving foreign ministers were present.

-Queen Elizabeth II led mourners at the funeral.
-It marked only the second time in the Queen's reign that she attended the funeral of one of her prime ministers, the only other time was for that of Churchill in 1965.
+The Queen led mourners at the funeral.
+It was only the second time in the Queen's reign that she attended the funeral of one of her prime ministers; the only other time was for that of Churchill in 1965.
 Her presence at the funeral was interpreted by some as having elevated "the status [of the funeral] to that of state funeral in all but name".
 The Queen and her husband Prince Philip, Duke of Edinburgh, were led in and out of the cathedral by the Lord Mayor of London, Roger Gifford, bearing the Mourning Sword.
 The sword had last been used at Churchill's funeral.

 Following the church service, the coffin was taken by motor hearse from St Paul's to Mortlake Crematorium, where Denis Thatcher had been cremated nearly a decade before.
 The cremation service was only attended by the immediate family.
 On 28 September 2013, a private and unpublicised service for Thatcher was held in the All Saints Chapel of the Royal Hospital Chelsea's Margaret Thatcher Infirmary.
 Afterwards, Thatcher's ashes were interred in the hospital's grounds, next to her husband's.